-It’s no rocket science, vast majority of survival knives are made of steel.
-Stainless steel and carbon steel are the two most prominent materials used today.
+It’s not rocket science, steel is the number one material for most knives.
+Stainless steel and carbon steel are the two most prominent types today.
 Which one should you prefer?
 First, let’s make one thing clear – not all stainless steels and carbon steels are equal.
 There are different versions with different properties.
 So always try to find out what exact type of steel is the knife made from.

-In my opinion, it’s good to choose such steel that can hold razor sharp edge for a long time.
-This is usually the attribute of the carbon steel.
-However this type of steel can develop rust.
-On the other hand stainless steel is more resistant to corrosion, but it loses its edge rather quickly so you will have to sharpen it more frequently.
+In my opinion, it’s good to choose such steel that can hold a razor-sharp edge for a long time.
+This is usually the attribute of carbon steel.
+However, this type of steel can develop rust.
+On the other hand, stainless steel is more resistant to corrosion, but it loses its edge rather quickly so you will have to sharpen it more frequently.

-Good types of steel are for example – 1095 carbon steel, S30V stainless steel or 440C stainless steel.
-Of course there many other that will do the job and I might write an articles about knife steel in the future.
+Good types of steel are for example – 1095 carbon steel, S30V stainless steel, or 440C stainless steel.
+Of course, there many others that will do the job and I might write an article about knife steel in the future.

 Size doesn’t matter they say, right?
 Well, not quite.
 Size is actually one of the most important factors to consider, and it’s not only about the blade length but about the overall size as well.
 Consider when and where you are planning to use the knife.
 Isn’t it too large and heavy to carry it all day long?
 Or isn’t it too small to allow you to chop tree branches easily?

 Most of the time, the survival or camping knife is less than 10 inches long.
 If you go over 10 inches, it may be too heavy.
-Typical blade length is between 4 to 7 inches.
-I would not advise to go for knives shorter than 5 inches, because they may not be suitable for some of the survival situations you may encounter.
+The typical blade length is between 4 to 7 inches.
+I would not advise going for knives shorter than 5 inches, because they may not be suitable for some of the survival situations you may encounter.

 There are many different types of blade shapes and you should choose such one that is most appropriate for the task you’re expecting the knife to do.
 The most popular blade type is probably the drop point.
 It has a strong tip, which is useful in many situations.
 Some people also like the clip point blades of Bowie style knives, but in my opinion, the tip is much easier to break than the drop point.

-What I would definitely recommend, is getting a knife with a sharp pointed tip.
-The reason is that it can be used for multiple tasks and all of them can be quite important when you happen to be in a survival situation.
-The pointed tip can be used for example for drilling or notching, for cleaning small game of fish, or for processing some of the wild edibles such as acorns or nuts.
+What I would definitely recommend, is getting a knife with a sharp, pointed tip.
+Pointed tips shine over other tips in various situations such as drilling or notching, cleaning small game or fish, or processing some of the wild edibles such as acorns or nuts.